-The Institution office and computer equipment, and other assets.
+The Institution leases land, facilities, office equipment, and other assets.
 Some of these leases are considered for accounting purposes to be operating leases.
 Although lease terms vary, many leases are subject to appropriations from the General Assembly to continue the obligation.
 Other leases generally contain provisions that, at the expiration date of the original term of the lease, the Institution has the option of renewing the lease on a year-to-year basis.
 Leases renewed yearly for a specified time period, i.e. lease expires at 12 months and must be renewed for the next year, may not meet the qualification as an operating lease.
-The Institution's operating lease expense for fiscal year 2021 was \$54,983.
+The Institution's operating lease expense for fiscal year 2021 was \$922,092, which includes payments to related parties of \$462,110.
+The Institution is obligated to pay these related parties a total of \$427,154 in the next fiscal year.